 Maintenance and cleaning of grease traps

 The primary maintenance task for grease traps is the removal of trapped grease.
 This process involves pumping out the accumulated grease and disposing of it in compliance with local regulations.
 The frequency of grease removal varies depending on factors such as the size of the trap and the volume of grease generated.
-Typically, grease traps need to be cleaned every few months, while larger establishments may require more frequent cleanings.
+Typically, grease traps need to be cleaned every few months, while larger establishments may require more frequent cleaning – see how often a grease trap should be cleaned for guidance.

 In addition to grease removal, regular inspections are necessary to ensure the proper functioning of the grease trap.
 During these inspections, the baffles, screens, and other components of the trap are checked for any signs of damage or wear.
 Any necessary repairs or replacements should be carried out promptly to prevent further issues.